qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 For our example, you'll be using the digitizing approach.
 Sample raster datasets are provided, so you'll need to import them as necessary.

 #.
-Click on Data Source Manager button |dataSourceManager| .
+Click on Data Source Manager button |dataSourceManager| :sup:`Data Source Manager` button.
 #.
 Select :guilabel:`Raster` on the left side.
 #.
 In the :guilabel:`Source` panel, click on the :guilabel:`...` button:
 #.
 Navigate to ``exercise_data/raster/``.